Modafinil is a powerful nootropic and eugeroic drug (a drug that promotes wakefulness).

-This isn’t as much of a problem for occasional Modafinil users, but it can become a major problem in people that use Modafinil every day.
+Poor appetite isn’t as much of a problem for occasional modafinil users, but it can become a major problem in people that use modafinil every day.

-The stimulating effects of Modafinil on the central nervous system can kill our hunger cravings.
-Users often report that on the days that they took Modafinil, they didn’t even realize they had gone all day without a single thing to eat.
+The stimulating effects of modafinil on the central nervous system can kill our hunger cravings.
+Users often report that on the days they took modafinil, they didn’t even realize they’d gone all day without a proper meal.

 Only later on in the evening when the drug’s effects have worn off do they realize how hungry they are.

 This can be a challenging side effect to avoid.
-The most common method of ensuring we are eating enough food while on Modafinil is to set a timer for lunch and dinner reminding us to eat periodically.
+The most common method of ensuring we’re eating enough food while on modafinil is to set a timer for lunch and dinner reminding us to eat periodically.

-Some people might think this sounds ridiculous, but it’s a lot more easy to forget to eat when you have no hunger cravings whatsoever.
+Some people might think this sounds ridiculous, but it’s a lot easier to forget to eat when you have no hunger cravings whatsoever.

 Diarrhea and mild gastrointestinal discomfort can be common.
 The issue involves a slow breakdown of Modafinil in the intestinal tract, causing it to irritate the intestinal tissue.

-Additionally, in some people, an activation of the fight or flight system with Modafinil can cause a stimulating effect on the lower intestines, resulting in diarrhea.
+Additionally, in some people, activation of the fight or flight system with modafinil can cause a stimulating effect on the lower intestines— resulting in diarrhea.

 Anxious people often have higher activity of neurostimulators in the brain.
 Neurotransmitters like norepinephrine are especially abundant in anxious individuals.